integritee-network/integritee-node/README.md

 A substrate-based node that maintains a registry of remote attested substraTEE-worker enclaves.
 The node also acts as a proxy for encrypted requests which are forwarded to the substraTEE-worker.

 ## Build
+If you have the Intel SGX SDK installed, you can do:

 Install Rust: